 “Hey, business leaders - how you doin’ this holiday season?”

 We asked this question in last week’s newsletter, expecting maybe a few dozen responses.
-Within three days, 150 small business leaders reached out.
-Here’s what they had to say:
+Within 3 days, 150 small business leaders reached out.

 For 93% of these small businesses, this won’t be their first holiday season.
-On average, they’ve been in business for 12 years.
-And outliers like Skyline Electric Company have been in business for 60 and counting!
+On average, they’ve endured 12 holiday seasons.
+And outliers like Skyline Electric Company have been in business for 60 of them!

 And they’re looking to hire two more team members on average before the year ends.
 (Only 16% don’t plan to hire anyone in that timeframe.)